hull/hull-connectors/packages/connectors/hull-intercom/assets/readme.md

 and helps your support team stay in touch with customers by integrating your Intercom data with other data sources.

 Upgrading for existing Intercom connector?
-See "Migrate From the Intercom Legacy Connector" at the bottom.
+See [Migrate From the Intercom Legacy Connector](#migrate-from-the-intercom-legacy-connector) at the bottom of this document.

 ## Getting Started